So you’ve finally cleaned out the ol’ garage to make way for your new home gym.

 If you have advice you’d like to share with others, or a recent experience buying a power rack under $1000, I’d love to hear about it in the comments!
 I’ll be improving and updating this post plenty in the future.

-Read more about my top recommended rack under $1000, the Valor BD-11 Power Rack
+Head over to Amazon to read more about my top recommended rack under $1000, the Valor BD-11 Power Rack